 We trust our doctors to perform their jobs to the best of their ability.
 When they make mistakes, those errors tend to have a much more significant impact on the people they are treating.
-Delayed treatment cases occur when physicians fail to diagnose and properly treat a disease or condition promptly.
+Delayed treatment cases occur when physicians fail to promptly diagnose and properly treat a disease or condition.
 When this happens, patients can suffer significant harm, and in the worst cases, they might die because of the medical professional’s failure to diagnose and treat them.

 The most common types of delayed treatment cases include: